 Elevated serum LH and FSH levels indicate

-Low FSH and LH levels along with low testosterone and estradiol levels in children with short stature and delayed pubertal development may indicate
+Low or normal FSH and LH levels along with low testosterone and estradiol levels in children with short stature and delayed pubertal development may indicate

 When growth is abnormal, bone age x-ray should be the first test.
 Bone age is determined from an x-ray of the left hand (by convention) and can provide an estimate of remaining growth potential and help predict adult height.